dpolec/AzureAuth/README.md

 # AzureAuth

+1 configure app in ad
+1 configure authorizatoin in Web API
+1 autorize from one API to another in delegated scoped

 ADD SOME INTRODUCTION

 Create Web API, remove example endpoint, and add for now only two endpoint to veryfied authorization: